-The Kobalt is a great wet/dry vacuum for those that want a machine that is low in price but will nonetheless move dry materials without a struggle.
-To get these benefits, one will sacrifice a bit in wet work performance, battery life, as well as some convenience features.
+The Kobalt is a great wet/dry vacuum for those who want a low-in price machine but will nonetheless move dry materials without a struggle.
+To get these benefits, one will sacrifice a bit in wet work performance, battery life, and some convenience features.
 That said, this machine is at the top of the class for moving heavy debris and cleaning in tight spots.

 Simply put, the Kobalt destroys in the dry work department.
 There isn't a material that fits into its hose that it didn't easily move into its canister.
-This model is particularly adroit at sucking up heavy items like hardware.
+This model is particularly adept at sucking up heavy items like hardware and shared the top score for this sub-metric with the Ryobi.
 We know this because we had it sucking up everything from wood screws to ⅝ inch machine bolts to 100-gram calibration weights.
-One after another, the Kobalt shot these items up the tube into the canister.
+The Kobalt shot these items up the tube into the canister after another.

-This model is no slouch at slurping up mountains of sawdust either.
-We piled 9 cups of the stuff on the floor, and the Kobalt gobbled it up in a mear 13 seconds.
-That's a rate of inhalation that puts it at the very top of the class.
-Last but not least, this machine's crevice tool has a good designed and accomplished the tasks it was designed for with little difficulty.
+This model is no slouch at slurping up mountains of sawdust, either.
+We piled 9 cups of the stuff on the floor, and the Kobalt gobbled it up in a mere 13 seconds.
+That's a rate of inhalation that puts it near the very top of the class.
+Last but not least, this machine's crevice tool has a good design and accomplishes the tasks it is made for with little difficulty.

 First off, we wanted to see how well these machines can move water uphill.
 The Kobalt can slurp up 2 gallons of water from an elevation of 27 inches in just 13 seconds — just under the class average.
-This tool can also move wet sawdust and clean up liquids spilt on a hard surface at a decent rate.
-However, this vacuum is a boss when it comes to sucking water out of carpet.
+This tool can also move wet sawdust and clean up liquids spilled on a hard surface at a decent rate.
+However, this vacuum is a boss when sucking water from the carpet.
 We poured 2 cups of water on a car floorboard mat and let it soak in.
 Then we sucked the water back out and measured how much water was retrieved in the process.
 The Kobalt almost got it all!

 As a final assessment, we used a water lift gauge to measure the suction power of this model.
 At 22 inches of lift, this vacuum was right at average for the group in this evaluation.

 The Kobalt's runtime is 19 minutes, 35 seconds — which isn't that great.
-If we look at this performance in terms of minutes of runtime per amp-hour as rated by the manufacturer, it's 4.9 minutes per amp-hour or about a minute below average.
+If we look at performance in terms of minutes of runtime/amp-hour as rated by the manufacturer, it's 4.9 minutes per amp-hour—about a minute below average.

-Let's be honest, vacuums are all about convenience.
-We look at a ton of different features — such as ease of storage, hose durability, and length, filter type, noise, and weight — to assess convenience.
-Given the large number of variables, there aren't a lot of machines that can clear all the hurdles to score highly in this metric.
-While we really like the Kobalt's toolbox shape with its streamline internal storage for the hose and attachments, the machine has some faults as well.
+Let's be honest; vacuums are all about convenience.
+We look at many different features — such as ease of storage, hose durability, and length, filter type, noise, and weight — to assess convenience.
+Given a large number of variables, there aren't a lot of machines that can clear all the hurdles to score highly in this metric.
+While we like the Kobalt's toolbox shape with its streamlined internal storage for the hose and attachments, the machine also has some faults.

 — Nick Miley and Austin Palmer